Coly-Mycin S (otic)

 You should not use this medicine if you are allergic to colistin, hydrocortisone, neomycin, or thonzonium, or if you have a hole in your ear drum (ruptured ear drum).

 FDA pregnancy category C. It is not known whether Coly-Mycin S will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 Colistin, hydrocortisone, neomycin, and thonzonium otic can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 This medicine should not be used on a child younger than 1 year old.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Before using the medicine, clean and dry your ear canal with sterile cotton.

-Shake the ear drops well just before you measure a dose.
+Shake the ear drops well just before each use.

 To use the ear drops: